tbgree00/terraform-getting-started/terraform-getting-started.md

 # Getting Started with Terraform

-Terraform is a tool for defining and provisioning infrastructure as code (IaC).
-You can use Terraform to deploy a consistent infrastructure platform with predictable results every time.
+Terraform is a tool for defining and provisioning infrastructure as code.
+You can use it to build, deply, and redeploy environments in a repeatable manner.
 In this guide, you will install Terraform on your computer, and then you will create and destroy a Docker container.

 ## Prerequisites